microsoft/aitour26-BRK447-agentic-use-of-github-copilot-within-visual-studio/session-delivery-resources/02-Zava-Overview/brk447-02-Zava Overview-en-US-02-userguide.md

 Tip: When creating implementation tickets, include whether the expected cart-clearing should occur immediately on successful order confirmation or upon explicit action.
 Also include any session/persistence details observed.

-Warning: Do not rely on the cart being auto-cleared in current SAVA staging builds—retain manual tracking of test items to avoid accidental test purchases or confusion during QA.
+Warning: Do not rely on the cart being auto-cleared in current ZAVA staging builds—retain manual tracking of test items to avoid accidental test purchases or confusion during QA.

 ---

 ## Validation task template (copy/paste)

 Use this short template when filing tickets or validation tasks:

 - Title: [short descriptive title]